Fulton sheriff plans ‘Scorpion Team’ unit to work alongside city police departments - Reporter Newspapers

 Fulton County Sheriff Patrick Labat is forming a “crime-suppression” unit of deputies he has dubbed the “Scorpion Team” with the intent of working alongside police patrols in Atlanta, Sandy Springs and all other cities in the county.

 Named for the stinger-tailed, venomous predator, the Scorpion Team appears to be the latest version of Labat’s campaign promise — especially popular in Buckhead — to use deputies to bolster Atlanta Police Department patrols amid a surge in violent crime.
-The notion of deputies patrolling city streets has gotten a mixed response among Fulton County Board of Commission members, and the details remain scarce.
+The notion of deputies patrolling city streets has gotten a mixed response among Fulton County Board of Commissioners members, and the details remain scarce.
 APD would not answer questions about its involvement in the Scorpion Team, while the Sandy Springs Police Department (SSPD) said it is awaiting more information before deciding to participate.

 “That crime suppression team, which will be tagged or named the Scorpion Team, will go out on a daily basis and search for those who mean us no good,” Labat said in a brief mention of the idea at a March 11 Buckhead Council of Neighborhoods meeting. “… The best way for me to put it is, we’re going to stalk the stalkers.”